dexidp/dex/README.md

 a client app, then be prompted to login through dex.
 This can be achieved using the following steps:

-NOTE: The UIs are extremely bare bones at the moment.

 1. Navigate to http://localhost:5555/ in your browser.
 2. Hit "login" on the example app to be redirected to dex.
-3. Choose the "mock" option to login as a predefined user.
+3. Choose the "Login with Email" and enter "admin@example.com" and "password"
 4. Approve the example app's request.
 5. See the resulting token the example app claims from dex.